dheero/OBF.github.io/wiki/BOSC.md

 ---

 The **B**ioinformatics **O**pen **S**ource **C**onference is held
-annually (as a satellite of ISMB) to promote and facilitate [open source](wp:open_source "wikilink") development of [bioinformatics](wp:bioinformatics "wikilink") tools.
+annually (as a satellite of the [ISCB's annual ISMB conference](http://www.iscb.org/)) to promote and facilitate [open source](wp:open_source "wikilink") development of [bioinformatics](wp:bioinformatics "wikilink") tools.
 The aims of the conferences are to: